markbenvenuto/mongodev/README.md

 ## Requirements

+1. Ninja must be installed and in path
+2. Ubuntu 18.04/Fedora 30+ Linux Or macOS
+3. Assumes python3 is installed and in path
-Resmoke task provider only works in Mongo repo
+4. Resmoke task provider only works in Mongo repo

 ## Install